bungeemonkee/Configgy/Documentation/CommandLine.md

 ```

 Really all this is doing is overriding the default value source for your config class to a new one that uses your overridden command line source class.
-To really understand this you should look into the constructors for [`Config`](../Configgy/Config.cs) and [`AggregateValueSource`](../Configgy/Config.cs).
+To really understand this you should look at the constructors for [`Config`](../Configgy/Config.cs) and [`AggregateValueSource`](../Configgy/Config.cs).